 About us

-The Modern Cooking Facility for Africa aims to provide up to 4 million Africans with access to clean cooking solutions by the end of 2027.
+The Modern Cooking Facility for Africa aims to provide over 4 million Africans with access to clean cooking solutions by 2029.

-The Modern Cooking Facility for Africa aims to provide up to 4 million Africans with access to clean cooking solutions by the end of 2027.
+The Modern Cooking Facility for Africa aims to provide over 4 million Africans with access to clean cooking solutions by 2029.

 MCFA will do this by financially incentivising companies offering clean cooking solutions, so-called Cooking Service Providers, to engage in the business of offering affordable, high-quality and energy-efficient clean cooking services and thereby accelerating the creation of a long-term sustainable market.